Joyful Heart Spelling Skills {WINNERS}

 So, when would I recommend starting Joyful Heart Spelling Skills?

-I designed this spelling curriculum to be ideal for 2nd-3rd graders (with some advanced 1st graders being able to do well with it as well as 4th graders who have experienced difficulty/frustration with spelling in the past).
+I designed this spelling curriculum to be ideal for 1st-3rd graders (as well as some 4th graders who have experienced difficulty/frustration with spelling in the past).

-Children entering Joyful Heart Spelling Skills, Year 1 should be developing a greater attention span, have a firm grasp of how to correctly form letters, be able to read longer words quickly and easily (fluent), have some experience with copying words/phrases or short sentences, and spell 3 letter CVC words without difficulty.
+Children entering Joyful Heart Spelling Skills should be developing a greater attention span, have a firm grasp of how to correctly form letters, be able to read longer words quickly and easily (fluent), have some experience with copying words/phrases or short sentences, and spell 3 letter CVC words without difficulty.

 My advice – consider my above recommendations and PRAY.